basedanurag/ICP--Blockchain-Fraud-Detector/README.md

-# IPC Blockchain Fraud Detection System - Full Stack Implementation
+# ICP Blockchain Fraud Detection System - Full Stack Implementation

 A comprehensive blockchain fraud detection system that combines AI/ML fraud detection capabilities with a robust full-stack application.
-This project provides real-time analysis of blockchain transactions to identify potentially fraudulent activities on the IPC blockchain.
+This project provides real-time analysis of blockchain transactions to identify potentially fraudulent activities on the ICP blockchain.

 ## 🏗️ Project Architecture